 How to Pay No Taxes on Your Dividends or Capital Gains

-The tax benefits are so substantial, I'm genuinely surprised more people aren't talking about acquiring dividend stocks and dividend growth stocks to augment existing index fund holdings.
-In a very real sense, refusing to consider it means leaving potentially thousands upon thousands of dollars in free money on the table.
+The tax benefits are potentially substantial, it's somewhat surprising more people aren't talking about acquiring dividend stocks and dividend growth stocks to augment existing index fund holdings.
+Refusing to consider this as a strategy could mean potentially leaving thousands of dollars in free money on the table.

 Dividend Tax Rules: The Basics

-In tax year 2016, individuals who make less than $37,650 in taxable income, and married couples who make less than $75,300 in taxable income, now pay 0% taxes on qualified dividends and long-term capital gains.
-You read that right: 0%.
-Nothing.
-Not a single penny.
-This represents almost 4 out of 5 American households who can get away with avoiding dividend tax entirely at the Federal level; an astonishing fact that should be shouted from the rooftops.
-State taxes may still apply, depending upon where you live, but even in states with higher-than-average income, the Federal tax-free rate remains a huge benefit.
+This represents almost 4 out of 5 American households who can get away with avoiding dividend tax entirely at the federal level.
+State taxes may still apply, depending upon where you live, but even in states with higher-than-average income, the federal tax-free rate remains a huge benefit.

-Going out and adding a new dollar in dividend income is now more advantageous to you on an after-tax basis than going out an earning an extra dollar of income from your labor, especially if you are self-employed and face higher effective taxes due to the double payment on the regressive payroll tax as you have to cover both the employer and employee portion.
+Adding a new dollar in dividend income is now more advantageous to you on an after-tax basis than earning an extra dollar of income from your labor, especially if you are self-employed and face higher effective taxes due to the double payment on the regressive payroll tax because you have to cover both the employer and employee portion.

-Individuals earning more than $415,050 and married couples earning more than $466,950 will pay 20% in Federal dividend taxes plus the 3.8% Obamacare dividend tax for a combined rate of 23.8% to the IRS (again, depending upon where you live, state dividend taxes may apply, too).
+Individuals earning more than $425,000 and married couples earning more than $479,000 will pay 20 percent in federal dividend taxes plus the 3.8 percent Obamacare dividend tax for a combined rate of 23.8 percent to the IRS (depending upon where you live, state dividend taxes may apply, too).

 If you are mathematically inclined, you may be seeing dollar signs as a result of already having worked out some of the ways to which you can use this favorable situation to your advantage.
-Individuals earning less than $37,650 and married couples earning less than $75,300 in taxable income could prioritize building up a long-term, diversified portfolio of directly held individual dividend growth and high dividend yield stocks.
+Individuals earning less than $38,601 and married couples earning less than $77,201 in taxable income could prioritize building up a long-term, diversified portfolio of directly-held individual dividend growth and high dividend yield stocks.